OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 ## 2. Run the simulations

-For this tutorial, we have precalculated data that you can load, since running the simulations can take a long time.
+For this tutorial, we have precalculated data you can load, since running the simulations can take a long time.
 However, you could, in principle, run each simulation on your local machine.

-You can run each leg individually by using the `openfe quickrun` command:
+You can run each leg individually by using the ``openfe quickrun`` command:

 ```bash
 openfe quickrun path/to/transformation.json -o results.json -d working-directory